The Pearce Coggan Foundation

 Investing in the development of the community wildlife vegetable garden.

-We have funded the employment of a part-time Community Garden Manager, currently for the equivalent of two days per week, to drive this development.
+We have funded the employment of a part-time Community Garden Manager, currently for 4 days per week, to drive this development.
 From November 1st, 2016 we also employed a horticultural apprentice, in conjunction with Hadlow College.
-This was an 18th month commitment which we were keen to repeat and in 2020, we funded another apprentice to study Production Horticulture.
+This was an 18th month commitment which we were keen to repeat and in 2020, we funded another apprentice to study Production Horticulture and we now have our 3rd apprentice.
 This program will continue.
-In 2021, we added a part-time Vegetable Garden Manager to our team.
 The garden is now established sufficiently to bring visitors to spend time gardening and growing vegetables and achieving the physical and mental benefits of being outdoors and active.
 This development also significantly enriches the wildlife habitat in this area of Green Farm.

 Since the first lockdown in 2020, we have been running a pop-up coffee shop on a weekly basis.
 People come for coffee, cake, vegetable, bread a community chat.

 Serving the local Community.

 Serving the local Community.
 Since 2016, we have had several volunteers, many with learning difficulties, come and work in the Wildlife Community Garden on a regular basis.
 Since early October 2016, the local Pay-Back team of the Probation Service has brought clients every Friday to serve their Community Service.
 During the 2020 coronavirus lockdown we started selling Community Garden vegetables and running a pop-up coffee stall on Thursdays; this will continue even when the virus becomes a distant memory.

 Partnering for our visitors.
 Inspired by MaryAnn’s roots in Lambeth, South London.